theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 Of course!
 Currently, there are no standard options for styling.
 We realize that many websites want their own styling or have already hired a designer.
 We let our elements be as broad and blank as possible while picking up theme standards.
+We have plans to expand into more blocks that will have styling applied, but these blocks will remain with very few styles bundled.

 If your theme styles are not being applied to the quantity input, you can use the following css selector to edit all of the quantity inputs:
 `